smk291/tetris/readme.md

 Important terms and concepts are **highlighted**.

-* The play controls a [**tetromino**](https://tetris.fandom.com/wiki/Tetromino) as it falls.
+* The play controls a [**tetromino**](https://tetris.fandom.com/wiki/Tetromino), also called a **block** or sometimes a **piece**, as it falls.
 * A tetromino is a geometric shape consisting of four colored **squares** connected at their edges.
 * There are seven different shapes, and thus seven different tetrominoes.
-Each is named after the letter in the alphabet that it most resembles: I block, j block, l block, o block, s block, t block, and z block.
+Each is named after the letter in the alphabet that it most resembles: i, j, l, o, s, t, and z.
 * The tetromino that the player currently controls is what I call the **active block**.
 * The game takes place on the [**playfield**](https://tetris.fandom.com/wiki/Playfield).
 * The playfield is a grid 10 **cells** wide and 20 cells high.
 Rows and cells are typically counted like a Cartesian coordinate system, with x increasing from left to right and y increasing from bottom to top.)
 * The active block spawns on the 20th row.
 * Within the playfield the player can [**rotate**](https://tetris.fandom.com/wiki/SRS) or **move**(/**translate**/**shift**) the active block.
-Rotation and movement happen in discrete units.
-Blocks cannot move less or more than one square's width left, right, or down (but not up), and can rotate only 90s left or right.
+* Rotation and movement occur in discrete units.
+Blocks cannot move less or more than one square's width left, right, or down (but not up), and can rotate only 90 degrees left or right.
-* Lowering a block once, from its current row to the row below, is a [**soft drop**](https://harddrop.com/wiki/Drop).
-Lowering a block instantly to the lowest possible position and instantly inserting it into the playfield is a [**hard drop**](https://harddrop.com/wiki/Drop).
+* Lowering a block once (i.e. from its current row to the row below), is a [**soft drop**](https://harddrop.com/wiki/Drop).
+Lowering a block to the lowest possible position instantly is a [**hard drop**](https://harddrop.com/wiki/Drop).
 * The player cannot directly raise a block from its current row to the row above (though this is possible indirectly).
 * When the active block moves to the lowest row or comes into contact with a square connected (by other squares) to the lowest row, a timer starts.
-This is the [**lock delay**](https://tetris.fandom.com/wiki/Lock_delay), the time within which the player can continue to move or rotate the block before it **settles** in place.
+This is the [**lock delay**](https://tetris.fandom.com/wiki/Lock_delay), the time within which the player can continue to move or rotate the block before it **settles** in place and becomes an immovable part of the playfield.
 * There are separate lock delays for rotation and movement.
 Rotating a block resets the rotational and movement lock delays.
-Moving the block does *not* reset the movement or rotational lock delays.
+Moving the block does *not* reset the movement lock delay.
 * When the active block is adjacent to a settled square or is on the bottom row, and the lock delay hasn't yet elapsed, a soft drop will immediately settle the block.
+* There is no lock delay after a hard drop.
+The piece settle instantly.
 * Once a block settles, a new active block spawns at the top of the playfield.
 * When all cells in a row are full, that row is [**cleared**](https://tetris.fandom.com/wiki/Line_clear), meaning that it is deleted from teh board.
 Rows above it sink accordingly and the player's score increases.
 * Clearing multiple contiguous rows adds a significantly greater number of points to the player's score.